felias-fogg/SoftI2CMaster/README.md

 For a full description see: http://playground.arduino.cc/Main/SoftwareI2CLibrary

 Note: The port ports H and above on ATmega256 are not supported.
+And, since it makes heavy use of assembler code, it does not run on ARM MCUs (Due, Zero, etc.).